QuantumBadger/RedReader/README.md

 Features
 --------

-* Free and Open Source Software - no ads/tracking.
+* Free and open-source Software - no ads/tracking
 * Lightweight and fast
-* Downloads are compressed to save bandwidth.
+* Swipe posts left and right to perform customizable actions, such as upvote/downvote, or save/hide
-* Support for multiple accounts.
+* Advanced cache management - automatically stores past versions of posts and comments
-* Several themes such as Night mode (i.e. dark theme) and Holo
+* Support for multiple accounts
-* Swipe posts left and right to perform customisable actions, such as upvote/downvote, or save/hide.
+* Two-column tablet mode (can be used on your phone, if it’s big enough)
-* Advanced cache management - automatically stores past versions of posts and comments.
+* Image and comment precaching (optional: always, never, or Wi-Fi only)
-* Two-column tablet mode (can be used on your phone, if it's big enough)
+* Built-in image viewer, and GIF/video player
-* Image and comment precaching (optional: always, never, or Wi-Fi only).
+* Multiple themes, including night mode, and ultra black for AMOLED displays
-* Built-in image viewer, imgur album viewer, GIF player, and webm/mp4/gifv player.
+* Support for Android 4.0+

 Downloading